Cognigy/Documentation/docs/en/docs/ai/flow-nodes/logic/add-to-context.md

 | Value     | Cognigy Text | The value to store in the context.                                                                      |
 | Mode      | Select       | - Simple stores the value directly against the Key<br>- Array stores the value into an Array on the key |

+!!! note "Restriction"
+    Note that dashes or hyphens cannot be added to the key's value.

 !!! note "Storing an Object"
     If you want to store an object in the context, use `.preserveType()` at the end in order to keep it an object.
 Example: `input.slots.city[0].preserveType()` would store the full slot object for the first found city entity in the context.